 Organic yaupon (pronounced “YAW-pin”) tea is a bushy holly plant in the same family as yerba mate and guayusa.
 Hardy and drought resistant, it is the only caffeinated plant native to North America.
 It grows wild in the Southern United States, stretching from Texas to North Carolina.

 Used for thousands of years by Native Americans, this tea has recently reemerged and become widely available.
-It lacks the tannins of more familiar teas brewed with Camellia sinensis leaves, so it is difficult to oversteep and does not become bitter easily.
+The tannin content is low compared to more familiar teas brewed with Camellia sinensis leaves, so it is difficult to oversteep and does not become bitter easily.

 Do not let the unfortunate botanical name of Ilex vomitoria deter you, as yaupon does not have emetic properties.
 Botanist William Aiton named this plant in 1789 after settlers witnessed Native American people in purification ceremonies drink vast quantities of a drink that was believed to be yaupon.
 It is likely that this “black drink” may have been blended with other herbs as well for ritual purging.